IPv6-mPvD/pvdd/README.md

 make it easier to generate and parse messages from scripting languages (shells, javascript, phython, lua, etc.).

+In fact, messages are not entirely text based : some binary bits can be found in some of them, as we will see when talking about connection promotion below.

 We will describe the messages sent by both clients and the daemon (aka, the server).

 All messages must end with a trailing \n.
 We will omit it in the descriptions below.